Deiib2/missing11nav-chrome-ext/readme.md

-# Navigation Buttons for Game/Round Navigation
+# Navigation Buttons for missing11.com Game Navigation

 This project enhances user experience by adding navigation buttons to easily switch between different games or teams.